Diegomangasco/Computational_Intelligence/lab3/README.md

 ## Task3.4: An agent using reinforcement learning

 For the Reinforcement Learning System I based my solution on the one that Andrea Calabrese showed us in classroom. <br>
 Obviously I adapted it to a two player game and for the Nim game itself.
-There are multiple runs in the games against the opponent, and in each one the RL System should learn better the moves to take. <br>
+There are multiple runs in the games against the opponent, and in each one the RL System should learns the moves to take more likely. <br>
-I defined the state as the combination of the move and the number of pieces that are still in the game (how many pieces the state is far from the victory?). <br>
+I defined the state as the current state of the game (rows with pieces).
+The standard RL usually uses to pre-calculate all the possible states before starting the game.
+In my solution, to be more time efficient, I decided to start with an empty dictionary of states and add or update them while the games are running. <br>
 The states are initialized with a reward that is randomly choose and updated everytime. <br>
 The RL Agent is in another file for managing reasons. <br>
+Unfortunately the game against MinMax System seems to be time unfittable due to the recursion in MinMax and the number of games that have to be played in RL.

 ## Conclusions after trials